sebastian-j-ibanez/fsync/README.md

 **fsync** is a CLI tool designed to sync files between devices.
 The protocol is entirely P2P, eliminating the need for a server or cloud instance.

 ## Use Cases
-- Sync wallpapers between devices
+- Sync wallpaper folder
-- Share video files without Google Drive/OneDrive
+- Share video files
+- No access to server hosted services like Google Drive/OneDrive

 ## Disclaimer
 **fsync** is in early alpha.
 There is no gurantee on software quality or stability.